Live Streaming vs. Traditional Live Broadcasting: What’s the DifferenceDecember 13, 2019

 For more information on the technology behind live video streaming, check out The Complete Guide to Live Streaming: What It Is, How It Works, and Why You Need It.

-Streaming vs. Cable and Satellite: Ease-of-Use
+Streaming vs. Broadcasting: Ease-of-Use

 Anyone with access to an internet-connected device can view streaming media.
 And while the requirements for broadcasting streams change with the complexity and scale of the content being distributed, there’s a low barrier to entry for anyone getting started.